gittuf/github-app/README.md

 ## Installation and Getting Started

-To install the gittuf app on your repository, see the [installation documentation](/docs/installation.md).

-Once the app is installed on your repository, take a look at the [getting started documentation](/docs/getting-started.md) for remaining configuration steps and how to start using the app on your repository.
+To install the gittuf app on your repository, see the [getting started documentation](/docs/getting-started.md).
+It'll walk you through deciding how you'd like to deploy the app on your repository, and any additional steps that you'll need to take after installation.

 ## Have Questions?